PRECISE/SMEDL/tests/README-tests.md

 - `simple`: A simple monitor with one imported event and one exported event.
 It raised the exported event every time it receives the imported event.
 A "hello world" monitor of sorts.
+- `multi_moving_ave`: An example monitor that computes moving averages for multiple objects (using dynamic instantiation) and raises an alarm if the sum of the all the averages rises above a threshold.

+Some of these may have additional notes in their directory.

 TODO
 ----